foxglove/mcap/python/docs/jsonschema_tutorial.rst

 Introduction
 ------------

-In this tutorial we'll take a publically-available dataset and demonstrate a simple case of converting CSV data to MCAP for viewing in Foxglove Studio.
+In this tutorial we'll take a publicly-available dataset and demonstrate a simple case of converting CSV data to MCAP for viewing in Foxglove Studio.
 All of the code from this tutorial is runnable, and can be found
 `in the MCAP repo <https://github.com/foxglove/mcap/tree/main/python/examples/jsonschema/pointcloud_csv_to_mcap.py>`_.